VeztaVezta

 4. If refresh fails, the user is logged out

-The web client uses a promise lock (refreshPromise) to prevent multiple simultaneous refresh requests.
-When several API calls fail with 401 at the same time, only the first triggers a refresh -- all others wait for that single refresh to complete.
+Both clients use a promise lock (refreshPromise) so that when several API calls fail with 401 simultaneously, only the first triggers a refresh -- all others wait for it.
+This prevents refresh storms.

 Logout